We’re happy you have chosen a Pinewood Puppy to add to your family!

 We do not ship our puppies which means we get to meet each one of you personally! 🙂

-*Please be aware that some airlines are changing the age of puppies that they allow to fly in the cabin.
+***Please be aware that some airlines are changing the age of puppies that they allow to fly in the cabin.
 This, unfortunately, has been brought on by people flying with “fake” service animals.
 Not all airlines (or even airports) are the same.
-We recently had someone flying on United who was told on their outgoing flight from home (a large airport) that they couldn’t bring their puppy on the plane unless it was 16 weeks old (this was before they flew here to pick it up).
+A while back we had someone flying on United who was told on their outgoing flight from home (a large airport) that they couldn’t bring their puppy on the plane unless it was 16 weeks old (this was before they flew here to pick it up).
 But they came anyway as everything was already scheduled for THAT day (nothing was said when she booked the ticket weeks before about any age restriction).
 She came, picked up her puppy, checked in at our Spokane airport (a smaller airport) and flew home without issue.